damian-andrzej/AWS-SSL-App-CustomHostingDomain/README.md

      - **Custom SSL Certificate**: Select the ACM certificate you created earlier.
      - **Alternate Domain Name (CNAME)**: Enter your custom domain (e.g., `example.com`).
 3. Click **Create Distribution** and wait for the status to become **Deployed** (may take 15–30 minutes).
+4. Add permission for IAM group you use for programatic access **CloudFrontFullAccessGroup** - to do cache invalidation step
+5. Deploy another secret to Github Secrets & Credential **CLOUDFRONT_DISTRIBUTION_ID**

 ---